gighive/gighive/docs/API_CURRENT_STATE.md

 ## 6. Current Status vs API_CLEANUP Plan

-The `docs/API_CLEANUP.md` plan outlined a migration from `/api/uploads.php` into the MVC router and eventually into `/src/uploads` URLs.
+The `docs/API_CLEANUP.md` plan outlined a migration from the legacy `/api/uploads.php` script into a centralized MVC router and then toward cleaner, REST-style API URLs.
+That migration has largely happened at the implementation level (via `src/index.php`), while `/api/uploads.php` remains as a backward-compatible entrypoint.

 What has been implemented:

-- ✅ A minimal router exists at `src/index.php` and handles upload routes.
+- ✅ A router exists at `src/index.php` and handles upload routes.
-- ✅ `api/uploads.php` now delegates into `src/index.php` (shim), so both
+- ✅ `api/uploads.php` is now a thin shim that delegates into `src/index.php`, so legacy `/api/uploads.php` calls and canonical `/api/uploads` / `/api/uploads/{id}` URLs all share the same
-  legacy and new-style URLs share the same `UploadController` logic.
+  `UploadController` logic.
 - ✅ The MVC stack (controllers/services/repositories) is the single
   implementation of upload behavior.

 What remains from the original plan:

-- ⏳ Upload forms in `/db/` still point to `/api/uploads.php` instead of `/src/uploads`.
+- ⏳ Upload forms in `/db/` still post to `/api/uploads.php` instead of the canonical `/api/uploads` endpoint.
 - ⏳ The `/api/` directory and `uploads.php` shim are still present and active; final cleanup/deletion has not yet occurred.

+Why prefer the canonical endpoints directly (`/api/uploads`, `/api/uploads/{id}`):

+- **Fewer moving parts** – clients talk directly to the intended API paths instead of going through a compatibility shim.
+- **Clearer routing and logs** – access logs and error messages reflect the real API surface, which makes debugging and monitoring easier.
+- **Safer deprecation** – once all clients use the canonical paths, the legacy `/api/uploads.php` shim can be removed with minimal risk.

-This document reflects the **actual, deployed state**, not just the plan.
+This document reflects the **actual, deployed state**, not just the plan, and treats `/api/uploads` / `/api/uploads/{id}` as the preferred public API URLs for uploads today.

 ---